-Funding life-saving specialist domestic abuse support, for every survivor who needs it, will cost £393 million per year.
-This investment would be a fraction of the estimated £66 billion annual cost to society.
+Funding life-saving specialist domestic abuse support, for every survivor who needs it, will cost £409 million per year.

-This is the finding of Women’s Aid’s latest report, which examines the cost of fulfilling the previous government’s commitment to delivering a statutory duty on local authorities to fund refuge services, alongside sustainable funding for wider specialist domestic abuse services.
+This is the finding of Women’s Aid’s analysis, which examines the cost of fulfilling the previous government’s commitment to delivering a statutory duty on local authorities to fund refuge services, alongside sustainable funding for wider specialist domestic abuse services.

 Women’s Aid recommends that:

-- The next government commits to the funding settlement of at least £393,326,676 as set out in this report, working with the domestic abuse sector, local authorities and commissioning bodies to ensure it is delivered effectively, sustainably and secures the future of specialist provision for women and children escaping domestic abuse.
+- The government commits to the funding settlement of at least £409,307,879 as set out in this report (figures updated in August 2021, see additional document), working with the domestic abuse sector, local authorities and commissioning bodies to ensure it is delivered effectively, sustainably and secures the future of specialist provision for women and children escaping domestic abuse.

 - The government and domestic abuse commissioner work in partnership with the ‘by and for’ sector – including providers working ‘by and for’ BME women, LGBT survivors and survivors who are disabled, deaf or blind – to develop the funding settlement, and model of delivery, required for specialist provision for groups with protected characteristics.